julianeon/useful-bash-scripts/README.md

 This script is for copying the current file over from {name}.{file extension} to {name}_{next available version number}.{file extension}.
 If {name}_1.{file_extension} exists, it won't be overwritten.

-This means it won't copy over the current filename into a filename with a version number that currently exists in the same directory.
-It will keep iterating on the version number until it finds a version number that isn't being used for a filename, and then use it.
+This means the script won't copy over the current filename into a filename with a version number that currently exists in the same directory.
+It will keep iterating on the version number until it finds a version number that isn't being used for a filename, and then copy the file over to it.

 Run it like this: